friedbrice/friedbrice.github.io/_posts/2015-01-28-daniels-day.md

 It's been a while since I've posted.
 Busy winter break, and just now getting to a place where where I'm on top of things in the new semester.
-Yesterday, I wanted to get two things done (asside from real work):
+Yesterday, I wanted to get two things done (aside from real work):

 1. Find some professional Math [mailing lists](#mailing-list) to join.